noahehall/theBookOfNoah/0current/aws/exams/services/compute/ec2.md

 ### pricing

-- billed for running instances
+- billed for running instances & any data stored on EBS volumes

 #### on demand